SEA Semester Class:

 Why did you choose SEA Semester?

 I saw a poster in my science building and it sounded pretty cool and I thought about applying.
 I went out on a research cruise with Sound Waters, which is on a schooner in the Long Island Sound.
 It was a great experience.
-I talked to the captain of the ship, and he told me he was originally a business major, or something equally unrelated to science and the ocean, and that he happened to do an SEA program and he was hooked for life.
+I talked to the captain of the ship, and he told me he was originally a business major, or something equally unrelated to science and the ocean, and that he happened to do a SEA Semester program and he was hooked for life.
 He encouraged me to apply, so I did.